apify/apify-docs/sources/platform/integrations/programming/webhooks/actions.md

 #### String interpolation

-The payload template _is not_ a valid JSON by default.
-The resulting payload is, but not the template.
-In some cases this is limiting, so there is also updated syntax available, that allows to use templates that provide the same functionality, and are valid JSON at the same time.
+The payload template is _not_ a valid JSON by default, but the resulting payload is.
+To use templates that provide the same functionality and are valid JSON at the same time, you can use string interpolation.

-With this new syntax, the default payload template - resulting in the same payload - looks like this:
+With string interpolation, the default payload template looks like this:

 ```json
 {